If you are giving birth soon then you’ve probably already thought about what your baby is going to wear home from hospital.

 5. Leggings or Sweatpants

-As jeans are a no-no given their restrictiveness and lack of give, you’ll need to pack other pants to wear after giving birth.
+As jeans are a no-no given their restrictiveness and lack of give, you’ll need to pack other pants to put on after giving birth.

 Leggings and sweatpants are a great option, because they are stretchy, forgiving and undeniably comfortable – three things you’ll definitely appreciate in a pair of pants after giving birth.